Eleventh Night: Attempts to address the concerns

 There have been attempts to make the bonfires more family-friendly and environmentally-friendly.
 In Belfast, a Bonfire Initiative has been set up.
-When joining the initiative, the community groups who organize bonfires agree to a number of conditions.
+When joining the initiative, the community groups who organise bonfires agree to a number of conditions.
 A "bonfire committee" must be formed; the gathering of material for burning may only begin on 1 June; only wood can be burnt; and paramilitary flags and emblems must not be displayed at the bonfire site.
 In 2010, groups who forbore from burning nationalist flags or symbols were awarded an extra £100 funding.

 In 2009, Belfast City Council began promoting "beacons" as an environmentally-friendly alternative.
 It is a pyramid-shaped metal cage filled with willow wood-chips, and set on a base of sand to protect the ground underneath.
 The willow trees re-grow within a year of being cut down, making the bonfires more environmentally sustainable.
 By agreeing to use the beacons, the communities qualify for up to £1,500 of funding from Belfast City Council to hold a street party – as long as they do not fly paramilitary flags or burn tyres.
 Some loyalist communities in Belfast have begun using the beacons.
 However, many others oppose the beacon, claiming that it infringes upon their traditions.
+In 2009 six beacons were lit in Belfast on Eleventh Night; by 2024 this had grown to fifteen beacons.